Dynflow/dynflow/doc/pages/source/documentation/index.md

 {% endwarning_block %}

-Action may access local DB in planning phase, see [Database and Transactions](#database-and-transactions).
+Action may access local DB in plan phase, see [Database and Transactions](#database-and-transactions).

-#### Running
+#### Run phase

-Actions has a running phase if there is `run` method implemented.
+Actions has a run phase if there is `run` method implemented.
 (There may be actions just planning other actions.)

 The run method implements the main piece of work done by this action converting